 - HVAC service manager, $71,176 average salary

-You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
-For example, master engineers who can manage projects and design custom HVAC systems could be eligible for salaries as high as six figures.
-Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+It's easy to specialize in something with a career in the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
+For example, master engineers who can manage projects and design custom HVAC systems could earn six figures annually.
+Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most